-The event will be held on Saturday 10th September 2022 at Perth Convention Centre.
+The event will be held on Saturday 7th October 2023 at Optus Stadium.
 Doors will open at 8:00am and we'll finish at 5:30pm.
 (Please note that all times on the website are in Perth time: WST or +08:00)

 How much does it cost to attend?

 $60 covers your entry, food and coffee all day!
 Amazing value right!?
 We are able to keep the ticket price so low thanks to our generous sponsors.
 DDD Perth is a non profit event and any excess will be kept as part of a fund for future events and/or donated to charity.

 [Financial Assistance] What if I can't afford to attend?

 If you can't afford the ticket price then we have Sponsored (Financial Assistance) tickets available.
 DDD Perth is donating 10 such tickets and we also have an option for people within the community to donate further tickets.
 The only requirement for eligibility is that you can't afford the ticket; you can access the Financial Assistance tickets by selecting the Financial Assistance ticket.